-Cal-Ore Life Flight’s fleet of six aircraft is maintained by highly-trained FAA licensed airframe and power plant mechanics.
+Cal-Ore Life Flight’s fleet of eight aircraft is maintained by highly-trained FAA licensed airframe and power plant mechanics.
 These technicians receive training specific to all company aircraft and associated systems, and they function as part of the aircraft team, working closely with our flight crews to correct aircraft discrepancies.
 Cal-Ore mechanics keep all aircraft in top working condition and available for emergent requests.

 Cal-Ore uses the LifePort loading system to safely and easily load patients onto the aircraft.
 Patients are moved from the ground ambulance gurney to the aircraft gurney on a loading ramp.
 The ramp is attached to the inside of the airplane and slides smoothly into the cabin.